PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 In the end, it is all about delivering as much value as possible to the users, with all kinds of users in mind.

 ### Submit a new idea

-In addition to seeing all the features ideas, commenting and voting, you can submit new ones.
+In addition to having an overview of the selected features, commenting and voting, you can submit new ideas.

 A “Submit an idea” button is located in the Portal’s top-right corner.
 Click on it and follow the steps.